The-CEAS-Library/CS1005/README.md

-# Workshop 1: Foundations - Introduction to Python and R
+# Workshops: Introduction to Python and R

-First workshop on the basics of Python.
+Workshops on the basics of Python and R.
-### Introduction to Python Part-1 and Part-2

 **Note**: Please click **'launch binder'** button below to launch the Binder.
 A Binder is an interactive environment that allows you to run code in the web browser without any need for installations. <br>